 Lou, the owner of “Gargoyles Grotesques & Chimeras,” in a PBS documentary about gargoyles back in 1999.
 Click to watch the video.

 While passing through Boston on my way to visit my family this holiday season, memories of this special place suddenly floated up in my mind.
-But sadly, I quickly learned that the store closed down in 2008.
+Sadly, I learned the store closed in 2008.

 Inside the store “Gargoyles Grotesques & Chimeras”

 I found many wonderful reviews from other people who had also been deeply touched by this meditative place.
-It’s amazing to me how many people loved this space.
+It’s amazing to me how many people loved it.

 Inside “Gargoyles Grotesques & Chimeras”